Early Life of Supriya Devi

 Shonar Harin (1959) saw Supriya Devi played opposite Uttam Kumar.
 The two of them did several films together including Uttar Megh (1960), Shuno Baro Nari (1962) - Supriya played the character of a sex-worker in a film too.
 Kaal Tumi Aleya (1965), Bilambit Laya (1970), Ban Palashir Padaboli (1973), Sanyasi Raja (1975), Bhola Moira (1977) and Dui Purush (1978) are some of the most popular films of Bengali of all times.
 Even today, these films are screened regularly on various television channels and receive quite high TRPs.
 Majority of Uttam's films with Supriya too were huge successes at the box.

 Other than films, Supriya Devi has also acted in a few Bengali commercial theatrical productions.
-The majority of her stage appearances were staged at Biswaroopa Theatre in North Calcutta.
-In recent years she is also seen in the Jatra circuit.
+The majority of her stage appearances were staged at Biswaroopa Theatre in North Kolkata.
+In recent years she was also seen in the Jatra circuit.
 Her immense popularity even to this day is the evidence of her numerous commercials endorsing wide range of products like mustard oil, saris and cooking masalas.

 Other than acting skills, Supriya Devi is also well versed with her culinary skills.
 She utilized her talents to the utmost in her television cookery show Benudir Rannaghar (1998-2002) meaning Benudi's Kitchen.
 This afternoon show was immensely popular among the young housewives and most of them developed their skills in cooking traditional Bengali cuisines under the expert and lively guidance of their beloved 'Benudi' alias Supriya Devi.